opera-platform/opera-dsp/docs/preprocessing/source/Modules/Swap.rst

 .. code-block:: bash

-   sbt "project preprocessing; runMain preprocessing.SwapApp"
+   sbt "project preprocessing; runMain opera.preprocessing.SwapApp"

 This will create Verilog files in the ``./rtl/Swap`` directory.